Code-Institute-Submissions/angharadcaswell-surf_volunteer_app_AugResub/README.md

 1. Project Goals
 2. UX
 3. Features
-4. Marketing & SEO
-5. Technologies used
+4. Technologies used
-6. Testing
+5. Testing
-7. Deployment
+6. Deployment
-8. Acknowledgments
+7. Acknowledgments

 # 1. Project Goals
+The aim of this project is to create a volunteer dashboard for a (fictional) charity called Project Surf.
+The users will include volunteers and the lead volunteer (admin).

 # 2. User Experience